adamsoutar/velocity/Notes.md

 Currently, `git diff` in the velocity directory seems to crash the program.
 I suspect my new line clearing code, because it's one of very few parts of velocity that can actually panic.

+### Handling resize

+We can handle resizing in the SFML port but construcing a new view and passing it to set_view on the RenderWindow.

+As for letting the terminal programs know, there are two things we can do.
+First: Send the TIOCSWINSZ ioctl to the master file descriptor.
+This is what iTerm2 does.
+Second: Send a SIGWINCH to the shell process pid.
+I can't see this symbol in the iTerm source, so either they do it under a different name, or TIOCSWINSZ does this automatically.